sidd-kulk/game-with-ai/README.md

-## AI GENERATED README - COMPLETELY WRONG, BUT THE CODE WORKS!!

-# Pong Game
+# 3D Pong Game with Three.js

-A classic Pong game implemented with HTML, CSS, and JavaScript.
+This is a simple 3D Pong game created with Three.js.

 ## Game Features

+- 3D graphics using Three.js
-- Player vs Computer gameplay
+- Player vs AI gameplay
 - Score tracking
+- Responsive design
+- Physics-based ball movement
-- Increasing difficulty (ball speed increases with each hit)
+- Increasing difficulty as the game progresses

-- Simple AI opponent
+## Controls

+- Move your paddle with the mouse or touch
+- Press SPACE to start or restart the game

-## How to Run the Game Locally
+## How to Run Locally

-### Method 1: Directly Open in Browser

-1. Clone this repository or download the files (`pong.html`, `styles.css`, and `pong.js`)
-2. Open the `pong.html` file in your web browser

-### Method 2: Using a Local Server
+### Option 1: Using a simple HTTP server

-For a better experience, you can use a local development server:

-#### Using Python:

 If you have Python installed: